 12. RoboxRobox 3D printer features an interlocking safe door, enlarged capacity and amplified speed.
 This machine will help to break down the walls between design and manufacturing, and it hopes to inspire and motivate the young people of today to create and invent.
 Elements are taken from STEM to incorporate lessons and teaching plans.
 Many schools are using the Robox to help teach students the fundamentals of designing and building.

 The Polar 3D printer was built for educational purposes and belongs in every classroom no matter what the subject.
 The design is very easy to use and the cloud interface makes it simple to manage 3D printing, just as easily as 2D printing.
 The Polar 3D is a revolutionary printer that will open up new opportunities for students looking to get into design and engineering.

-The Ultimaker 2 3D printer was designed and built to perform and produce consistent results.
+15. Ultimaker 2+Ultimaker 2 was designed and built to perform and produce consistent results.
 It is user-friendly and is compatible with a wide range of materials.
-There is an active global community of other makers who you can compare and contrast tips and ideas withto help improve your 3D printing.
+There is an active global community of other makers who you can compare and contrast tips and ideas with to help improve your 3D printing.
 There’s even an app to make 3D printing even easier.